mertincesu/voi_lib/README.md

 # VoiLib

-VoiLib is a Python library for creating virtual assistants using OpenAI and document retrieval.
+VoiLib is a Python library for creating virtual assistants using OpenAI and RAG (via LangChain).

 ## Features
 - Support for OpenAI's GPT models